Jeremiah-Rojas/compromised-admin/README.md

 | where DeviceName == "rojas-admin"
 | where ActionType == "LogonSuccess"
 ```
-</br>The following results were displayed:
+The following results were displayed:
 <img width="1388" height="128" alt="image" src="https://github.com/user-attachments/assets/5bcd5d15-d258-49e1-a1ee-5258aad816a1" />
 From this I was able to see that the connection was done remotely and from a computer named "desktop-ni4tdje" which is my host computer.
 This concludes that the user was able to gain access to the admin account. _Note: Although there are more logon successes, these are from me logging in minutes for starting the lab._